pupenasan/hmi/citect/parameters.md

 The Citect.ini file is a text file that stores  values for a comprehensive set of operating parameter that are used to  configure the operational settings for each computer in a Citect SCADA system.
 These values are read by Citect SCADA on startup to determine how the application should operate.

-To view the complete list of built-in operating parameters that you can use in a Citect.ini file, see [Parameter Categories](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Parameter_Categories.html).
+To view the complete list of built-in operating parameters that you can use in a Citect.ini file, see [Parameter Categories]---/Subsystems/ParametersCitectHTML/Content/Parameter_Categories.html).

 During installation, a default Citect.ini file is copied to the Citect SCADA Config folder in the Program Data directory.
 This configuration file contains a series of undocumented parameters used by Citect SCADA as well as a series of default settings.